Have fun and be safe this Bonfire Night

 Many customers will be faced with income interruptions as a result of this crisis and so therefore we are recommending that you refer here for useful advice: https://www.moneyadviceservice.org.uk/en/articles/coronavirus-what-it-means-for-you

-With all of its history Britain can be a peculiar place to live at times.
+With all of its history, Britain can be a peculiar place to live at times.
 While America celebrates its victory for independence on 4th July with fireworks and hot dogs and the French remember their revolution on Bastille Day every 14th July, every 5th November we choose to mark a failed assassination and act of terrorism that happened over four hundred years ago.
-The Houses of Parliament were very nearly blown up so we set off fireworks instead.
+The Houses of Parliament was very nearly blown up so we set off fireworks instead.
 And despite the fact he was executed in 1606 for his failed plot, children still make effigies of Guy Fawkes which are burned on bonfires like some kind of pagan ritual (interesting fact: ‘bonfire’ originates from the fact this is how ‘bones’ were ‘burned’ to dispose of the dead.)

-But despite its ugly (but let’s face it, fantastic) origins, according to a 2012 survey we spend £386 million celebrating Bonfire Night.
+But despite its ugly (but let’s face it, fantastic) origins, according to a 2012 survey, we spend £386 million celebrating Bonfire Night.
 Every 5th November the air is filled with the smell of gunpowder and cascades of fireworks light up the sky in every direction.

 As all the emergency services will tell you the mix of fire, explosives and excited children has always been a busy night for A&E departments all over the country, so with that in mind here’s some advice on how to celebrate Bonfire Night while staying safe:

 · When building a bonfire make sure it is in a safe location with no overhanging trees or nearby fences that could catch fire.
 Make sure it is stable and won’t collapse outwards, and never light a bonfire with petrol or other flammable liquids.